mpcphys0/img_tools/compare_dicom/README.md

 # compare_dicom_gui

-A simple tool to show two dicom headers side-by-side for easy comparison of tags and values
+A simple GUI file select tool to compare the dicom header of two files side-by-side

 ## Install